Travertine logo

 CARBON-NEGATIVE SULFURIC ACID

 Sulfuric acid is the world’s most-used inorganic chemical.
-Currently, 80% of sulfur used to produce sulfuric acid is a byproduct of fossil fuel refining.
-Traditional sulfur supplies will decrease as climate action phases down fossil fuel use.
-Meanwhile, sulfuric acid demand is forecasted to increase 60% by 2040.
-Travertine offers a fossil-free process to produce and recycle sulfuric acid.
+Currently, most sulfur used to produce sulfuric acid is a fossil fuel byproduct.
+Travertine leads industrial decarbonization with a fossil-free process to produce and recycle sulfuric acid.

 SOURCE SULFURIC ACID >